mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 > *We pay huge sums for “customizable” tools only to find that customization is priced so high it’s essentially off-limits.*

 And then there’s vendor lock-in — the quiet trap that keeps the cycle going.
-I’ve seen systems that violate the most basic IT principles — like one database platform that defaulted every new user role to the *highest privilege level* and gave us no way to change it.
+I’ve seen systems that violate the most basic IT principles — like one software vendor's database system that defaulted every new user role to the *highest privilege level* and gave us no way to change it.
 That’s security 101: least privilege.
 The “solution”?
 Require every user to manually downgrade their own access **every** single time they logged in.

 From a security and data integrity perspective, this is a disaster waiting to happen.
 It guarantees privilege creep, makes audit trails meaningless, and turns basic access control into a gamble on whether someone remembers an extra step.